 Today, October 11, 2018, my daddy has been in heaven 14 years.
 Fourteen years without his love and support when I needed it most.
 Fourteen years without hearing, “Who loves ya baby cakes?” when he would see me.
 Fourteen years without my daddy.
 I was flipping through old posts trying to find a favorite about my dad.
 I stumbled across this one and it is one of my favorite memories of my dad.
 My dad loved and supported me through every decision I ever made.
 I know he would be proud of what I have done and what I have become.
 Right before I went to the starting line at bracket finals, he leaned into the car and yelled, “Kick some ass!”
 Ever since then, I have tried to live my life that same way.
 I try to kick ass every day.
 I miss you more than anything, daddy!

 In 1996, I qualified for Division 3 Bracket Finals at Indianapolis Raceway Park.
 The night before we left, my dad, brother and I were doing some last minute repairs to the Malibu to make sure it would pass the tech inspection.
 This included replacing the windshield and replacing the floor boards that were rusted out.
-Everyone else– including the Hubs (who was the Boyfriend at the time) were already over at Indy, having gone over on Thursday.
+Everyone else – Charlie, John, Angie – were already over at Indy, having gone over on Thursday.
 However, my parents didn’t have the money for us to really go at all, let alone for an extra night.

 Dad and I got up early, and with my brother Jeff’s help, we loaded the race car on our borrowed truck and trailer and headed west.
-Indy or bust.
+Indy or bust, baby.